Anay-Joshi26/axlebot-discord-bot/README.md

 ### Prerequisites
 - Python 3.11+ (mainly for `asyncio` features)
 - Discord bot token (create one at https://discord.com/developers/applications)
-- Lavalink server (for audio streaming)
+- Lavalink server (for audio streaming) with suitable Java version installed
 - FFmpeg installed and available in your PATH
 - Dependencies inside the `requirements.txt` file
+- Firestore account + database with `account_key.json` file
 - Lavalink YouTube plugin, follow [this guide](https://github.com/lavalink-devs/youtube-source#plugin) to add that and update the `application.yml` file as needed

 ### Installation